da-nial/Android-Exercises/README.md

 ## Project 2: Book List

-[Aim: Learning Different Layouts and Navigation]
+[Aim: Learning different layouts and navigation]

 The book display section of an ebook reader app.